-Attaching the Slow Motion Control Knobs (Cables)
+Attaching the Slow Motion Knobs

-The Omni mount comes with two slow motion control knobs (cables) that allows you to make fine pointing adjustments to the telescope in both R.A. and Declination.
+The Omni mount comes with two slow motion control knobs that allows you to make fine pointing adjustments to the telescope in both R.A. and Declination.
 To install the knobs:

-- 1. Locate the two knobs (one is longer than the other and is for the R.A. axis).
-Make sure the screw on each knob does not protrude through the knob shaft opening.
-Use the supplied Phillips head screwdriver. - Line up the flat area on the inner portion of the R.A. slow motion knob with the flat area on the R.A. shaft. - 3.
-Slide the R.A. slow motion knob onto the R.A. shaft.
+- 1. Locate the two knobs (both are identical) and make sure the screw on each knob does not protrude through the knob shaft opening.
+Use the supplied Phillips head screwdriver. - 2.
+Line up the flat area on the inner portion of the R.A. slow motion knob with the flat area on the R.A. shaft (see Fig 2-8).

+3. Slide the R.A. slow motion knob onto the R.A. shaft.
 There are two R.A. shafts, one on either side of the mount.
 It makes no difference which shaft you use since both work the same.
 Use whichever one you find more convenient.
-If after a few observing sessions you find the R.A. slow motion knob is more accessible from the other side, reinstall it on the opposite side. - 4.
-Tighten the screw on the R.A. knob to hold it securely in place.
+If, If If after a few observing sessions, you find the R.A. slow motion knob is more accessible from the other side, reinstall it on the opposite side